AbstractThinker0/tadabor/README.md

 1. `npm install`
 2. `npm start`

-usually the domain to access the app will be http://localhost:3000/
+usually, the domain to access the app will be http://localhost:3000/

 ## Future project: